Palestinian diaspora: Population

 The issue of the Palestinian right of return has been of central importance to Palestinians and more broadly the Arab world since 1948.
 It is the dream of many in the Palestinian diaspora, and is present most strongly in Palestinian refugee camps.
 In the largest such camp in Lebanon, Ain al-Hilweh, neighborhoods are named for the Galilee towns and villages from which the original refugees came, such as Az-Zeeb, Safsaf and Hittin.
 Even though 97% of the camp's inhabitants have never seen the towns and villages their parents and grandparents left behind, most insist that the right of return is an inalienable right and one that they will never renounce.

 Population figures

-It is estimated that more than 6 million Palestinians live in a global diaspora.
+In 2012 it was estimated that more than 6 million Palestinians live in a global diaspora.

 The countries outside the Palestinian territories with significant Palestinian populations are: